 After a bit of time, your resume will speak for itself, but it's not a bad idea to also have a satisfied customer or two that you can use as a reference.

-Your earnings will reflect your viewing numbers, so in the beginning, it might be tough to get sponsors of followers if you're still new to the scene, but in time you’ll get more offers as the views start to increase.
+Vloggers make money off of sponsorships, YouTube ad revenue, affiliate marketing links, Patreon donations, and so on.
+Your earnings will directly reflect your viewing numbers, so it might be tough to get sponsors (and followers) if you're still new to the content scene.

 Mastering these seemingly basic skills can mean a great deal when it comes to the overall quality of the pictures and the amount of work you might get as a result.